-Used by high-level sportsmen/women, it’s a practice that can give you release when you need it most.
-Try standing in front of a mirror or closing your eyes and going through all the good things you’ve accomplished.
-Focus on the positive aspects of your life - friends, family, sports.
+Used by high-level sportspeople, this is a practice that can give you release when you need it most.
+Try standing in front of a mirror or closing your eyes and going through all of the good things you’ve accomplished.
+Focus on the positive aspects of your life - friends, family, exercise.

-Also a tactic used by top sportsmen/women, visualise a successful outcome to the thing that’s causing you to get stressed out.
-Repeat it over a few times or whenever you feel stress levels rising.
-Doing this can help reduce feelings of anxiety and help you manage the situation better.
+Also a tactic used by top level sportspeople, visualise a successful outcome to the thing that’s causing you to get stressed out.
+Repeat it a few times whenever you feel stress levels rising.
+Doing this can help reduce feelings of anxiety and help you to manage any situation better.

 Diet and breathing

 Lay off the double espresso.
 Reducing your caffeine intake can help by reducing the adrenaline production that caffeine consumption can result in.
 Also, close your eyes and focus on your breathing for five minutes – diaphragmatic breathing can help calm the mind by engaging the nervous system.